 Total steps 26,010

 The final day came around so fast and everybody had a mix of emotions, glad it was nearly over because of their bodies aching but not wanting to leave because we had all had such a great time experiencing this together.
 The rain had been bouncing all night and a lot of the roads were flooded.
 We had planned to go out for an early walk, however because of the weather we weren’t able to do this.

 After breakfast which was Greek yoghurt with almond flakes, 1/2 strawberry & 1 slice banana we threw ourselves into resistance band training followed by self-defence training which was really interesting and something that I think every female should know.
 We then headed away for the day’s hike which was the Southern trail of the walk in which we walked the Northern trail on the first day.
-On our

 Our final day’s food was a snack of sesame Ryvita, cream cheese, turkey ham and a slice of cucumber followed by 1/2 boiled egg walnut and chickpea salad for lunch.
 A protein ball for our second snack.
 Before dinner, on our last evening we enjoyed a celebratory glass of fizz which oh my goodness after that week, it was the best drink I’ve ever had.
 Our final meal was Harissa chicken with Mediterranean salad and avocado chocolate mousse to finish.